kuzzleio/koncorde/README.md

 #### Returns

-A resolved promise if the provided filter is valid, or a rejected one with the appropriate error object otherwise.
+Throws with an appropriate error if the provided filter is invalid.

 ---